bundy10/Katas/MontyHallv2/readme.md

 Level 4

-I understood that it is important to make sure every single method either be a command that performs a task or a query that returns data to the caller and not both. with single responsibility it was easy to distinguish this.
+I understood that it is important to make sure every single method either be a command that performs a task or a query that returns data to the caller and not both. with single responsibility it was easy to distinguish this. for example most of my methods were to manipulate doors objects and some methods return data such as a bool depending on the data contained within the door objects.